-Masumi was by far the nicest spa I had been to in Thailand, but I figured if I needed to be off my feet all day I might as well treat myself.
+Masumi was by far the nicest spa I had been to in Thailand.
+I figured if I needed to be off my feet all day, I might as well treat myself!
 I ended up booking a fantastic 2.5 hour spa package that included a jasmine rice body scrub (60 min), a body wrap (30 min), an aromatherapy massage (30 min) and a head & shoulder massage (30 min).
 All four treatments only cost me 2,600 Baht or around $84.

-*I was nervous about going to a hospital in a country I didn’t know but the healthcare was great in Thailand!
-The doctors and nurses spoke English and I was seen and on my way fairly quickly.
+*I was nervous about going to a hospital in an unfamiliar country, but the healthcare was great in Thailand!
+The doctors and nurses spoke perfect English and I was seen and on my way fairly quickly.

 We also tried out Banphrayalanna Massage just around the corner from BED Nimman Hotel.
-They were incredibly sweet and accommodating as we prepared for our facials.
-We were served traditional Thai snacks and refreshments after the meal as we browsed through their tiny shop.
-The spas sells a version of Thai Tiger Balm that is unreal for sore muscles!
+They were incredibly sweet and friendly while we prepared for our facials.
+Afterwards, we were served traditional Thai snacks and refreshments as we browsed through their tiny shop.
+The spa sells a version of Thai Tiger Balm that works wonders on sore muscles!

-Although most of the meals we had in Chiang Mai came from street vendors, we did try out a few restaurants as well.
-Below are our favorites!
+Most of the meals we had in Chiang Mai came from street vendors.
+But we did try out a few sit-down restaurants as well!
+Below are our favorites.

 A cute outdoor café/restaurant in the city center, Tikky Cafe is the ideal lunch spot in Chiang Mai.
 We ordered noodles and pork and tried to beat the heat with some of their fresh fruit smoothies.
 We still weren’t cooled off but the food and drinks were fantastic.